 Always check with your doctor before taking any medications, even those that don't need a prescription.

 Certain injections have the same effect as many medications.
-Doctors use 2 basic types for spinal stenosis:
+Doctors use two basic types for spinal stenosis:

-Corticosteroids: These can be injected straight into the area around the spinal cord.
+- Corticosteroids can be injected straight into the area around the spinal cord.
 This is called an epidural injection.
 Like NSAIDs, steroids work on inflammation and pain.
-An anesthesiologist or other specialist administers the injection.
+An anesthesiologist or other specialist gives the injection.